-As the interpolation constructs the output pixels from more than one input pixel, there is a covariance term that is must be included.
-For each locally linear grid box, the covariance is calculated from the kernel in the center of the 128 pixel range.
-Once the image has been fully populated, this set of individual covariance matrices is averaged to create the final covariance for the full image.
+The interpolation constructs the output pixels from more than one input pixel, which introduces covariance between pixels.
+For each locally-linear grid box, the covariance matrix is calculated from the kernel in the center of the 128 pixel range.
+Once the image has been fully populated, this set of individual covariance matrices are averaged to create the final covariance for the full image.

 An output catalog is also constructed from the full exposure input catalog, including only those objects that fall on the new warped image.
-These detections are transformed to match the new image location, and to scale the position errors based on the new orientation.
+These detections are transformed to match the new image location, and to scale the position uncertainties based on the new orientation.

-The output image also contains header keywords SRC\_0000, SEC\_0000, MPX\_0000, and MPY\_0000 that contain the mappings from the warped pixel space to the input images.
+The output image also contains header keywords SRC\_nnnn, SEC\_nnnn, MPX\_nnnn, and MPY\_nnnn that define the mappings from the warped pixel space to the input images.
 The 'nnnn' for each keyword has the values 0000, 0001, etc., up to the number of input images.
-The SRC keyword lists the input OTA name, and the SEC keyword lists the image section corresponding to the locally linear grid box.
-The MPX and MPY contain the transformation parameters for the locally linear grid.
-These parameters are stored in a string listing the reference position in the chip coordinate frame, the slope of the relation in the warp x axis, and the slope of the relation in the warp y axis.
+The SRC keyword lists the input OTA name, and the SEC keyword lists the image section that the mapping covers.
+The MPX and MPY contain the back-transformation linearized across the full chip.
+These parameters are stored in a string listing the reference position in the chip coordinate frame, the slope of the relation in the warp $x$ axis, and the slope of the relation in the warp $y$ axis.
 From these keywords, any position in the warp can be mapped back to the location in any of the input OTA images, with some reduction in accuracy.